 Welcome to NorthEast Monitoring's HE/LX Analysis Software.
-Used in conjunction with a North-East Monitoring Digital Holter Recorder - either the DR180 Series, the DR180 Series with the optional OxyHolter cable, the DR200/HE or the DR300 - HE/LX Analysis - Basic allows you to print full disclosure of your patient Holter recordings, to review all of the 3-channel recording on-screen, to confirm or correct all beat labels, to save particular ECG strips of interest, and to review the report information before it's printed.
+Used in conjunction with a North-East Monitoring Digital Holter Recorder, HE/LX Analysis - Basic - allows you to print full disclosure of your patient Holter recordings, to review all of the 3-channel recording on-screen, to confirm or correct all beat labels, to save particular ECG strips of interest, and to review the report information before it's printed.
 HE/LX Analysis automatically reads patient data from the recorder's flashcard - including entries made using the Event button - and saves sample strips of event markers, diary entries, and high and low heart rates.
 Archiving is also included.

-Optional oximetry from the DR180 Series with OxyHolter and 12-lead data from the DR180 Series can also be analyzed, edited, and presented.
+Oxymetry and 12-lead data can also be analyzed, edited and presented, when a NorthEast Monitoring DR181 recorder is used with the functionality enabled.